This page is known as: www.birmingham.gov.uk/grammar-schools

 The following grammar schools are within The Grammar Schools in Birmingham:

-Optional tests for the admission of pupils to any of The Grammar Schools in Birmingham will take place on Saturday 6 September 2014.
-If you wish your child to be entered for the selective test for one of the above schools then you should complete and return the Request for Optional Test form by 16:00 hours (4pm) on 11 July 2014 at the latest.
-You must attach a passport sized photograph of your child to your form for identification purposes.
+Optional tests for the admission of pupils to any of The Grammar Schools in Birmingham will take place on Saturday 12 September 2015.
+If you wish your child to be entered for the entrance test for one of the above schools then you should complete the Request for Optional Test form by 16:00 hours (4pm) on 10 July 2015 at the latest.
+You must include a passport sized photograph of your child for identification purposes.
+Forms may be submitted online via www.birminghamgrammarschools.org

-Optional Test forms and an explanatory brochure will be available from May 2014 from The Grammar Schools in Birmingham (Tel: 0121 415 6004) and the individual grammar schools.
-You can also visit the website at http://www.kingedwardthesixth.org/
+An explanatory brochure will be available from mid-May 2015 from The Grammar Schools in Birmingham (Tel: 0121 415 6004) and the individual grammar schools.

-All Optional Test forms received will be acknowledged within fourteen days.
-Candidates will then be informed of their allocated test centre and the time at which they should attend to take the selective test.
+All Optional Test forms received will be acknowledged within fourteen working days.
+Candidates will then be informed of their allocated test centre and the time at which they should attend to take the entrance test.
+This may be via email.

-If you do not receive an acknowledgement, or if you post your application form less than fourteen days before the closing date, you should contact the Grammar Schools in Birmingham before the closing date to confirm that your form has been received.
+If you do not receive an acknowledgement, you should contact The Grammar Schools in Birmingham before the closing date to confirm that your form has been received.

-Candidates will write their answers in the booklets provided.
-Some questions take a multiple choice format.
+Candidates will record their answers on a separate answers sheet and most of the questions take a multiple choice format.
 Marks will be standardised to take account of differences in age and then added together.

 Results of tests

-The results of Birmingham grammar school tests should be sent by letter to parents by 17 October 2014.
+The results of Birmingham grammar school tests should be sent by letter to parents towards the end of October 2015.
 The test results will be sent out by The Grammar Schools in Birmingham.
 Once parents receive the test results for their child they should make an informed decision as to whether they should name a grammar school as one of their preferences.

 Coaching for Selective Tests